elastic/opentelemetry/docs/kubernetes/operator/README.md

 - Python
 - .NET

-## Deploying components using Kibana Onboarding UX
+## Deploy components using the guided onboarding

 The preferred method for deploying all components is through Kibana Onboarding UX.
 Follow these steps: